 In standard search models of the labor market, when vacancies are high unemployment is low, i.e. the Beveridge Curve is downward sloping.
 This is consistent with the data.
 By contrast, in the housing market vacancies and buyers-the equivalent of vacancies and the unemployed-are positively correlated empirically, i.e. the data imply an upward sloping Beveridge Curve.
 Given that baseline search models of the housing market generate a downward sloping Beveridge Curve, they struggle to match the sign of the correlations between the key variables in the model-vacancies, market tightness, buyers and prices.
-This paper studies a stochastic search model of the housing market with both endogenous entry of buyers and sellers.
+This paper studies a stochastic search model of the housing market with endogenous entry of both buyers and sellers.
 The entry of buyers delivers a positive Beveridge Curve, consistent with the data.
 Compared to baseline search models, an increase in the number of posted vacancies makes it easier to find a house, which induces the entry of buyers.
 We show that quantitatively the model accounts for the fluctuations in the key housing market variables.

 We envision two extensions of this paper in future work.
 First, as Ngai and Sheedy (2017) point out, separations are quite volatile in the housing market.
 We plan on extending the current framework and allow for endogenous separations as in Mortensen and Pissarides (1994).
 In addition, credit plays an important role in the housing market, both to finance construction of new housing and house purchases.
-In future work we plan to introduce credit frictions à la Rocheteau, Wright and Zhang (in press) and Wasmer and Weil (2004) to study their effect on the housing market.
+In Gabrovski and Ortego-Marti (2018b) we introduce credit frictions in the spirit of Rocheteau, Wright and Zhang (in press) and Wasmer and Weil (2004) to study their effect on the housing market.
+In future work we plan to investigate the role of credit frictions further.